Sunscreen: Application

+Most people do not apply sunscreen as directed, reducing its efficacy.
+The most major factor is that people do not apply it thickly enough.

 SPF 30 or above must be used to effectively prevent UV rays from damaging skin cells.
 This is the amount that is recommended to prevent against skin cancer.
 Sunscreen must also be applied thoroughly and re-applied during the day, especially after being in the water.
 Special attention should be paid to areas like the ears and nose, which are common spots of skin cancer.
 Dermatologists may be able to advise about what sunscreen is best to use for specific skin types.

 The dose used in FDA sunscreen testing is 2 mg/cm^{2} of exposed skin.
-If one assumes an "average" adult build of height 5 ft 4 in (163 cm) and weight 150 lb (68 kg) with a 32-inch (82-cm) waist, that adult wearing a bathing suit covering the groin area should apply approximately 30 g (or 30 ml, approximately 1 oz) evenly to the uncovered body area.
-This can be more easily thought of as a "golf ball" size amount of product per body, or at least six teaspoonfuls.
+For an average person this would require approximately 35 ml (approximately 1 oz, six teaspoonfuls, or a golf ball-size amount) of product applied evenly to the uncovered body area.
 Larger or smaller individuals should scale these quantities accordingly.
 Considering only the face, this translates to about 1/4 to 1/3 of a teaspoon for the average adult face.

 Some studies have shown that people commonly apply only 1/4 to 1/2 of the amount recommended for achieving the rated sun protection factor (SPF), and in consequence the effective SPF should be downgraded to a 4th root or a square root of the advertised value, respectively.
 A later study found a significant exponential relation between SPF and the amount of sunscreen applied, and the results are closer to linearity than expected by theory.
+The formulation of the sunscreen matters as well; people are less likely to apply mineral (inorganic) sunscreens such as zinc oxide thickly enough relative to chemical (organic) sunscreens.

 Claims that substances in pill form can act as sunscreen are false and disallowed in the United States.

 Regulation

 Palau

-On 1 January 2020, Palau banned the manufacturing and selling of sun cream products containing any of the following ingredients: benzophenone-3, octyl methoxycinnamate, octocrylene, 4-methyl-benzylidene camphor, triclosan, methylparaben, ethylparaben, butylparaben, benzyl paraben, and phenoxyethanol.
+In January 2020, Palau banned the manufacturing and selling of sun cream products containing any of the following ingredients: benzophenone-3, octyl methoxycinnamate, octocrylene, 4-methyl-benzylidene camphor, triclosan, methylparaben, ethylparaben, butylparaben, benzyl paraben, and phenoxyethanol.
 The decision was taken to protect the local coral reef and sea life.
 Those compounds are known or suspected to be harmful to coral or other sea life.